 Baked Flounder Filet Oreganata – Lightened!

 Baked Flounder Filet Oreganata – Lightened!
-Flounder filet is a white fish, that has a soft, flaky moist texture that melts in your mouth with every bite when it’s baked in a bath of wine and lemon juices.
-Flounder Filet Oreganata is our mom’s recipe which we lightened up to reduce some of the fat and calories.
+Flounder filet is a white fish with a soft, flaky, moist texture that melts in your mouth with every bite.
+And this flounder is exquisite when it’s baked in a bath of wine and lemon juices.
+This seafood recipe for flounder is our mom’s, only we lightened hers up to reduce some of the fat and calories, and it is amazingly flavorful.

 What is Flounder Filet Oreganata?